hyperstack-org/Implementation_tutorial/README.md

 + **Web Server** - integrated with a web server.
 In this model the web server compiles Ruby to JavaScript.
 There is tight coupling of the services of the web server and the client (Isomorphic Models and Operations).
 + **Serverless** - as a client-only library.
 In this model there needs to be an external build process to compile your code from Ruby to JavaScript.
 Hyperstack is imported from a CDN or as a Webpack module.
-+ **Universal** - we believe a modern web application needs to run in the browser, as a desktop application and as a mobile app for IOS and Android.
-This project is still in inception, but our goal is to integrate with the Cordova build process to allow you build a Cordova project in Ruby.
++ **Hyrbid (or Universal)** - we believe a modern web application needs to run in the browser, as a desktop application and as a mobile app for IOS and Android.
+This project is still in inception, but our goal is to integrate with the Cordova build process to allow you build a Cordova project in Ruby - OR - extend our DSL to cover ReactNative as we do React today.

 The table below illustrates which of the Architectural concepts are available depending on the implementation: